Our little art concept, at the heart of all we do together at the LAB

 Adults enjoy and trust in their child's innate abilities to discover and lead the way!

-Story Explorer classes offer themed storytelling sessions to spark the imagination, through sensory art and drama based adventures.
+Story Explorer classes offer themed storytelling sessions to spark the imagination, through sensory art and drama LAB based adventures.

 Some educational and wellbeing inspirations for the little art concept: